storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 - [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) provides a Promise-based API wrapper.
 - [nolanlawson / pouchdb-adapter-cordova-sqlite](https://github.com/nolanlawson/pouchdb-adapter-cordova-sqlite) supports this plugin along with other implementations such as [nolanlawson / sqlite-plugin-2](https://github.com/nolanlawson/sqlite-plugin-2) and [Microsoft / cordova-plugin-websql](https://github.com/Microsoft/cordova-plugin-websql).
 - macOS ("osx" platform) is now supported
-- For the Android platform this plugin version uses the lightweight, performant [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) database access implementation, with some premium improvements to the internal JSON interface (by default configuration).
-[Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) is a NDK library (with C-language implementation) for JSON and SQL statement handling which processes large batches in less than half the time compared to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage), as measured by: [brodybits / Cordova-sql-test-app](https://github.com/brodybits/Cordova-sql-test-app)
+- For the Android platform this plugin version uses the lightweight, performant [brodybits / Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) database access implementation, with some premium improvements to the internal JSON interface including a workaround solution for extra-large results (by default configuration).
+[Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) is a NDK library (with C-language implementation) for JSON and SQL statement handling which processes large batches in less than half the time compared to [litehelpers / Cordova-sqlite-storage](https://github.com/litehelpers/Cordova-sqlite-storage), as measured by: [brodybits / Cordova-sql-test-app](https://github.com/brodybits/Cordova-sql-test-app)
 - Published [brodybits / Cordova-quick-start-checklist](https://github.com/brodybits/Cordova-quick-start-checklist) and [brodybits / Avoiding-some-Cordova-pitfalls](https://github.com/brodybits/Avoiding-some-Cordova-pitfalls).
 - Self-test functions to verify proper installation and operation of this plugin
 - More explicit `openDatabase` and `deleteDatabase` `iosDatabaseLocation` option
 - Added straightforward sql batch function
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both (WebKit) Web SQL and this plugin
-- _[SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/macOS/Windows is supported by [brodybits / cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter) - WITHOUT the evcore performance improvements for Android (plugin version with SQLCipher support together with evcore performance for Android may be published if there is sufficient interest from the user community)_
+- _[SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/macOS/Windows is supported by [brodybits / cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter) - WITHOUT the evcore/evplus performance improvements for Android (plugin version with SQLCipher support together with evcore performance for Android may be published if there is sufficient interest from the user community)_

 <!-- END Announcements -->